-For additional practice time with skills, students may use the BNC skills lab as a practice lab and/or BNC 40 for learning resources equipment (including computers) once they have registered for the non-credit course HS-300.
-Students may not log in during scheduled theory, skills lab, clinical, or simulation times.
+For additional practice time with skills, students may use the BNC skills lab as a practice lab and/or BNC 40 for learning resources equipment (including computers).
+The nursing department will register all enrolled nursing students for the non-credit course HS-300.
+Students must log in to an attendance program for attendance hour tracking Students may not log in during scheduled theory, skills lab, clinical, or simulation times.
 The practice lab schedule is posted in and around the Barker Nursing Complex and on the Skills Lab Canvas page.